Spencerhutch/Document-Converter/README.md

 - Visit `http://localhost:8080/api-docs` to access the interactive API documentation
 - Make requests to `POST http://localhost:8080/transform`

+**‼️ When posting an XML or plain/text body ensure to update the request body content-type to `text/plain`**

 ## Architecture & Design Decisions

 ### Overview